 Summary of how to teach Great Books/History

 Choose a book from the Great Books list in TWTM, and read the corresponding history selection from the HOT_W or another text (recommendations in TWTM with a summary in the FAQs).
 Use a timeline to track what you have read, and make writing assignments to solidify the learning.
 (Dr. Bauer goes into great detail as to HOW to do this.)

 Some schools read one Great Book and the corresponding history each quarter, but your own progression is up to you.

 Dr. Bauer's book The Well-Educated Mind: A Guide to the Classical Education You Never Had starts with instruction on how to read a book (much briefer than the commonly recommended counterpart).
 Each section recommends and describes great books of 6 genres.

 Here are some articles from our FAQs that you might find interesting or helpful.

 Tell me about the relationship between The Story of the World and The History of the World, and when to use each.
 This is in case you are tempted to use The Story of the World at the high school level: don't.
 It's not going to get your student where she needs to be to have a creditable education or transcript, or to make it in college.

 Timelines: Where can I buy (or how can I make) a timeline?
-A timeline is super helpful in tracking the progress of history and showing the correlation between events.
+A timeline is helpful in tracking the progress of history and showing the correlation between events.

 Lastly, if you go to our website, and search (upper left) on the word "history" you will find articles written by Dr. Bauer, as well as further product information.